charlottedinsdale/Rooms-at-The-Castle/README.md

 ## Manual Testing

+# Reflection on Development Process

+## Successes

-## Bugs
+## Challenges

-### Unfixed Bugs
+### Bugs

 # Deployment

 Webiste was deployed regularly to Heroku for testing.
+The following steps were taken before initial deployment:
+-
+-
+-

+The following steps were taken before each subsequent deployment:
+-
+-
+-

 The final live site is deployed to Heroku and available for viewing here: https://the-castle-fe36c8bb2ab4.herokuapp.com/.

 # Sources